 For most relevant use cases, this tutorial documents the interaction with the QVANTUM Public API using the wide-spread tool curl, thus allowing developers with access to a valid QVANTUM tenant context to follow along and prototype their integration.
 For each QVANTUM Public API call, this tutorial provides an executable curl command line and a description of the most relevant details of request and response payloads.

 All examples in this tutorial are based on the same, close-to-minimal sample data set.
 The tutorial sample data set is available for download below.

-csv/metadata contains CSV files representing a valid planning model
+csv/metadata: CSV files representing a valid planning model and team definition

-csv/data includes two CSV files containing valid cube cell data sets,
+csv/data: CSV files containing valid cube cell data sets

-set of simple bash scripts for the demonstration of typical tasks such as uploading a planning model,
+scripts: set of simple bash scripts for the demonstration of typical tasks

 The scripts included in this tutorial are exclusively designed for demonstrational purposes.
 They are not suited for productive use, as they omit important aspects such as error handling or proper handling of authentication information.